 Who am I?

 I grew up in Walpole, and now live in Sagamore Beach (yes, over the bridge).
-I’ve been married to my husband, Kevin for 20 years, and have 2 kids.
-My daughter, Kendyl is in 10th grade at Upper Cape Tech.
-My son, Carson is in 8th grade.
+I’ve been married to my husband, Kevin for 21 years, and have 2 kids.
+My daughter, Kendyl is in 11th grade at Upper Cape Tech, and my son Carson is a freshman there as well.
 I received my undergraduate degree in Elementary Ed. and Sociology from Bridgewater State, and my graduate degree in Instructional Technology from Lesley University.
-Currently, I am serving year 4 of a 6 year term on the Board of Directors for MASCD (Massachusetts Association for Supervision and Curriculum and Development).
+Currently, I am serving on the Board of Directors for MASCD (Massachusetts Association for Supervision and Curriculum and Development).
 I also recently became a Teacher Ambassador for FableVision, an amazing, innovative company that encourages creativity and individuality in schools.
-I am a Discovery Network STAR Educator, serving on their Leadership Council, where I provide training and support for teachers planning lessons using the great resources Discovery Education has to offer.
-Last year I received the Massachusetts Computer Using Educators (MASSCUE) Pathfinder award for my work in the educational technology field and in 2013, the NEA recognized me for my work in social media.
+I am a Discovery Network STAR Educator, where I provide training and support for teachers planning lessons using the great resources Discovery Education has to offer.
+In 2011, I received the Massachusetts Computer Using Educators (MASSCUE) Pathfinder award for my work in the educational technology field and in 2013, the NEA recognized me for my work in social media.

 I have been a Girl Scout since I was a child and spent 12 years as a troop leader.
 In my free time (ha-ha), I enjoy spending time in the garden, behind the camera, on the computer, and with my family & friends.

 Reminders from the office: